 Max. recorded speed of 68 MPH (112 KM/H)

 The world’s second fastest fish is the Striped Marlin.
 This sport-fish can swim up to 50 mph or 80 km/h.
 It is a large fish, weigh over 415 lb (190 kg).
 Most Marlins eat tuna fishes, squid, mackerel, and scad.
 They can be found on the surface or mid-depth in the open ocean.
 All marlin have the ability to change their color patterns depending whether they are excited, fatigued or in courtship.
+They spend most of their time in the upper waters of the ocean, above the thermocline, usually within 30 feet of the surface.
 The striped marlin can grow up to 420 centimeters (165 inches).
 They have a relatively short lifespan and reach sexual maturity at an early age.
+Their numbers aren't sustainable at the rate they're removed from the ocean.

 Striped Marlin Tetrapturus audax